Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity: Experiments

 \subsection{Training Curves}

-To investigate the impact of the proposed regularization approach, we chose three environments from PyGames\cite{gym-games} and MinAtar~\cite{Young-2019-ARXIV}: Catcher, Pixelcopter and Asterix.
-We reused all the hyper-parameter settings from~\cite{Lan-2020-ICLR} except the number of neural networks, which we limited to four and trained each solution for five fixed seeds.
+We chose three environments from PyGames\citep{gym-games} and MinAtar~\citep{Young-2019-ARXIV}: Catcher, Pixelcopter and Asterix.
+These environments were used by the authors in the MaxminDQN~\citep{Lan-2020-ICLR} paper.
+We reused all the hyperparameter settings from~\citep{Lan-2020-ICLR} except the number of neural networks, which we limited to four and trained each solution for five fixed seeds.
 For the regularization weight $\lambda$, we chose the best value from $\{10^{-5}, 10^{-6}, 10^{-7}, 10^{-8}\}$.
-The complete list of training parameters can be found in~\Cref{sec:hyperparameters}.
+See~\Cref{sec:hyperparameters} for hyperparameter list.

 \Cref{fig:main_results} shows the training curves for the three environments.
-To avoid crowding the figures, for each environment and baseline algorithm (MaxminDQN and EnsembleDQN) we only plotted the regularized version which performed the best.
-We also show as baseline the original MaxminDQN and EnsembleDQN, as well as the DQN and DDQN algorithms.
+To avoid crowding the figures, for each environment and baseline algorithm (MaxminDQN and EnsembleDQN) \textbf{we only plotted the regularized version which performed the best}.
+We also show as baseline the original MaxminDQN and EnsembleDQN, as well as the DQN and DDQN algorithms ({\em see~\Cref{sec:complete_results} for detailed results}).
 For the Catcher environment, both Gini-MaxminDQN and VOL-EnsembleDQN were able to quickly reach the optimal performance and stabilized after $2\times10^6$ training steps while the baseline MaxminDQN reached its maximum performance after $3.5\times10^6$ training steps but went down afterwards.
 Similarly, the baseline EnsembleDQN reached its maximum performance after $4\times10^6$ training steps, with the performance fluctuating with continued training.
 For the PixelCopter environment, VOL-MaxminDQN and Theil-EnsembleDQN were slower in the initial part of the learning that some of the other approaches, but over time they achieved at least double return compared to the other approaches.
-Similarly, for the Asterix environment, Atkinson-MaxminDQN and Atkinson-EnsembleDQN lagged in training for about $1\times10^6$ training steps but after that they achieved at least $50\%$ higher return compared to the baselined.
-Full results together with CKA similarity heatmaps are found in~\Cref{sec:complete_results}.
+Similarly, for the Asterix environment, Atkinson-MaxminDQN and Theil-EnsembleDQN lagged in training for about $1\times10^6$ training steps but after that they achieved at least $50\%$ higher return compared to the baselines.